+The first time a student is suspended, a 4 day co-curricular restriction will be imposed upon the student's return to school.
 The second time a student is suspended, a 15 day co-curricular restriction will be imposed upon the student's return to school.
 The third time a student is suspended, a 45 day co-curricular restriction will be imposed upon the student's return to school.
 All days are counted as calendar days.